 "And do not bring us into temptation, but deliver us from the evil one.
 For Yours is the kingdom and the power and the glory forever.
 Amen."
 Matthew 6:13

-Helps us pray for the things that Jesus taught His disciples to pray for
+This method helps us pray for the things that Jesus taught His disciples to pray for.

 A – Adoration